perzsa/windows-portfolio-template/README.md

-[Markdown
+Check it out here: https://windows-portfolio-template.vercel.app/
-](https://windows-portfolio-template.vercel.app/)# 💻 React Windows 10 Portfolio OS
+# 💻 React Windows 10 Portfolio OS

 A premium, fully interactive Windows 10-inspired personal portfolio.
 Built with Next.js, Tailwind CSS, and Framer Motion, this template ditches the standard scrolling website for a cinematic, operating-system-themed desktop experience.
 Perfect for SaaS founders, full-stack developers, and designers.